 Enjoy the art at the Museum of Modern Art, and see the Painted Ladies on Alamo Square.
 Pose for a photo on the tiled steps on 16th Street.
 Stroll Union Square, and see the sea lions and street performers at Pier 39.
 Drive up, or down Lombard Street, the most crooked street in the city.

 Take a ride on a San Francisco cable car.
 Have brunch at one of the city’s hot spots, such as Nopa (reserve ahead).
-Check out the colorful streets of Chinatown.
+Explore some of San Francisco’s neighborhoods, such as the colorful streets of Chinatown, or the murals of the Mission District.
 Enjoy artisanal foods at the Ferry Building.
 Climb to the top of Coit Tower or drive to the top of Twin Peaks for fabulous views over the city.

 And if you’ve covered everything you want in the city, take a day trip to the Napa Valley, or spend some time among the redwoods at the Muir Woods National Monument (you’ll need to make a reservation in advance).
 You have a wide choice of day and weekend trips from San Francisco if you plan to spend a few days here.